geekity/sbt-embedded-postgres/README.md

 ```
 lazy val root = (project in file(".")).enablePlugins(EmbeddedPostgresPlugin)

-testOptions in Test <+= postgresTestCleanup // clean up postgresql after tests
+testOptions in Test += postgresTestCleanup.value // clean up postgresql after tests

-test in Test <<= (test in Test).dependsOn(startPostgres)
+test in Test := (test in Test).dependsOn(startPostgres)

-testOnly in Test <<= (testOnly in Test).dependsOn(startPostgres)
+testOnly in Test := (testOnly in Test).dependsOn(startPostgres)
 ```

 Configuration options (in `build.sbt`) and their defaults
 ```
-postgresConnectionString := "jdbc:postgresql://localhost:25432/database" // connection string used by tests - will create the database specified
+postgresPort := 25432
+postgresDatabase := "database",
 postgresUsername := "admin"
 postgresPassword := "admin"
 postgresVersion := PRODUCTION // IVersion from ru.yandex.qatools.embed.postgresql.distribution.Version.Main
 ```

+The default connection string is `jdbc:postgresql://localhost:25432/database`.
+It is accessible with the setting key `postgresConnectionString`.

+The output from the embedded postgres can be suppressed by setting `postgresSilencer := true`.